 - which can often be subtle, physical threats, lies, or even psychological manipulation.

-Any type of exploitation of a minor for commercial sexual activity will always be charged as a human trafficking crime, even when no coercion was used.
+Any exploitation of a minor for commercial sexual activity will always be charged as a human trafficking crime, even when no coercion was used.

-For more information, our Los Angeles sex crime defense lawyers are providing an overview below.
+Our Los Angeles sex crime defense lawyers provide an overview below for more information.

 What is the Definition of Human Trafficking in California?